dyap26/misinfo/README.md

 # Misinformation App

-A mobile app dedicated to reviewing news articles for misinformation using Claude AI.
+A mobile/web app dedicated to reviewing news articles for misinformation using Claude AI.
 Built with Expo, TypeScript, and Python.
+Deployed using Vercel at https://misinfo-green.vercel.app/.

 ## App Functionality
 * Search for multiple news articles and their misinformation scores using a keyword/keyphrase.